eccentricayman/dotfiles/zsh/README.md

 # zsh + zprezto

-Shown in the image is also neofetch
+Shown in the image is also fortune | cowsay | lolcat

 ## Screenshot